Discount Model - Customer Order

 Priority

-A discount scale is entered for each combination of priority and start value.
+A discount scale is specified for each combination of priority and start value.
 This is a scale containing the different discounts given for the different limit values (such as quantity ordered).
-The value entered as a quantity in the 'Limit value' field in the discount scale depends on the value specified in the 'Scale base' field in (OIS811/E), such as quantity or amount.
+The value specified as a quantity in the 'Limit value' field in the discount scale depends on the value specified in the 'Scale base' field in (OIS811/E), such as quantity or amount.

 When the 'Limit value' field is left blank, the discount for only one priority is given for all sales, regardless of quantity.